To know more about a summer checklist, textbook info, school supplies info, and much more, check out U of T’s Engineering Guide to First Year.

 Textbooks

 Most courses will use a textbook for problem sets or just course material.
 Having the textbook is (usually) not mandatory, and it’s often up to you to decide how often you want to use it.
-It is recommended to check with your professors during the first week of classes before purchasing one!
+It’s recommended to check with your professors during the first week of classes before purchasing one!

 Personal Take #1: Historically, some courses (e.g. PHY180) have required students to purchase textbooks for online homework.
 However, make sure to check with professors to see if there is a homework-only option.
 In previous years, students were often offered a textbook + online submission package for ECE159 but were able to get only the access codes for homework for a cheaper price by emailing the professor.

-• Comfortable straps and padding so that your walks to class don’t ruin your posture
+- Comfortable straps and padding so that your walks to class don’t ruin your posture

-• Quick-access pockets so you can easily access your T-Card, keys or PRESTO cards
+- Quick-access pockets so you can easily access your T-Card, keys or PRESTO cards

 Other Organizational Materials

-The list we’ve compiled above is not fully comprehensive and may not be exactly right for you.
-We recommend that you explore around for tools, supplies, and other resources that help keep you organized.
+The list we’ve compiled above is not comprehensive and may not be exactly right for you.
+We recommend that you explore tools, supplies, and other resources that help you stay organized.
 Many students love to highlight their notes using a variety of neon colors, some mark each page in the textbooks with different tabs, and some like just writing everything down in a plain old notebook.
 The supplies that you need are the ones that will help you study and stay organized the best, so keep an open mind and try some new things until you find the right strategy for you.